croixk/rewards_program/README.md

 ## Background and Description

-This application creates a rewards program, per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.
+This application creates a collection of microservices for a brand-based rewards system, per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.

-To summarize, there are three routes, to:
+To summarize, there are three routes:
 1. Post a new transaction
 - A transaction has a 'payer', a point value, and a timestamp.
 The payer is a brand associated with those points